cucerdariancatalin/SimplePrograms/README.md

 (See more in [Wikipedia](https://en.wikipedia.org/wiki/Recam%C3%A1n%27s_sequence))

-[Here](RecamanSequence.java) you can see the implementation of the Recaman sequence.
+[Here](RecamanSequence.java) you can see the implementation of the Recaman sequence in Java.

 ## SquareEveryDigit ##